-You need to tell the Department for Work and Pensions (DWP) if your circumstances change while you’re claiming benefits.
+You need to tell the Department for Work and Pensions (DWP) if your circumstances change while you’re claiming benefits, or you gave incorrect information by mistake.
 You must report changes as soon as possible.

-If you don’t report a change and continue to get benefits, you might have to pay some of the money back.
+If you don’t report a change or a mistake and continue to get benefits, you might have to pay some of the money back.
 You might also get a £50 fine.

 If you deliberately don’t report changes, you’re committing benefit fraud.